 If you come from a disadvantaged or underrepresented background, we believe you should have the opportunity to demonstrate you have the academic potential to succeed in your studies and benefit from studying at Imperial.

 We want to ensure that you will not be disadvantaged in the application or selection process when you apply to the College.

-Achieving this means looking beyond purely academic achievements and considering the performance of each applicant in context during the admissions process – taking into account factors such as their economic, social and education background.
+Our admissions schemes allow us to look beyond purely academic achievements and consider your performance in context – taking into account factors such as your economic, social and educational background.

-The following departments* will guarantee interviews for widening participation applicants whose predicted grades meet the minimum College entry standard of AAA at A-level or an equivalent level qualification (in the correct subjects for the course):
+The following departments will guarantee interviews for widening participation applicants if your predicted grades meet the minimum College entry standard of AAA at A-level or an equivalent level qualification (in the correct subjects for the course):

 - Chemical Engineering

 - Dyson School of Design Engineering

 - Mechanical Engineering

 These departments may choose at their discretion to interview widening participation applicants whose predicted grades are below AAA at A-level or an equivalent-level qualification.

 * The first stage of the interview in the Department of Computing consists of an online test.
 Only those applicants who successfully pass this test will progress to the second part: a face-to-face interview (currently conducted online).